DerrickConway/Weather_App/README.md

 ## Submission Requirement:

-Your App must be submitted for certification on the Windows Store in order to be considered for marking
+App must be submitted for certification on the Windows Store in order to be considered for marking

 ## About App